 - 1. Demonstrate competence in basic biblical Hebrew vocabulary. - 2.
 Practice identifying Hebrew roots and stems. - 3.
-Be able to recite approximately 10 verses of Hebrew poetry. - 4.
-Develop a critical awareness of the interpretive decisions involved in translation as well as their own role in such decision making.
+Practice demonstrating a critical awareness of the interpretive decisions involved in translation as well as their own role in such decision making.

 Required Books